Some kind of we

 Curator

-The Art Museum at the University of Toronto, Justina M. Barnicke Gallery
+The Art Museum at the University of Toronto, Justina M. Barnicke Gallery, Toronto: May 1, 2024 – July 27, 2024

 Featuring Danielle Brathwaite-Shirley, Lucas LaRochelle, Joshua Schwebel, Chelsea Thompto, and Lan "Florence" Yee